Join #ENCXQuest 2019 from March 9-16 in Tucson, AZ, for a dedicated base training week

 - Road bike (or CX bike with road tires and double ring)

 - Garmin or cycling computer + bike mount

 The camps schedule is designed to be rigorous to ensure that the campers get the most out of their time here.
 However, the camp will also provide a generous amount of leisure time to find the balance of “train hard; recover harder”.

 - Breakfast, lunch, dinner and plenty of snacks

-- Road ride and/or trail ride
+- Road ride

 - Yoga sessions

-- Short runs every morning
+- Short runs

 - Core/foam rolling guided sessions

 - Evening Discussion / Classroom Sessions on topics such as: Nutrition and meal prep, Race-day Schedule, Bike-fit, Mechanics (with session hosted by professional mechanic), Body Maintenance, Social Media / Sponsorship, Sports Psychology and Mental Health